-The project involved undertaking comprehensive research to develop an understanding of the public knowledge and attitudes towards utility-scale solar projects.
+The Utility-Scale Solar Installations project involved undertaking comprehensive research to develop an understanding of the public knowledge and attitudes towards utility-scale solar projects.

-While past research undertaken by Ipsos SRI indicates broad support within the community for development of solar energy, there was a need to develop a comprehensive view on the public’s knowledge and attitudes towards utility-scale solar specifically.
+The Utility-Scale Solar Installations project acknowledges that past research undertaken by Ipsos SRI indicates broad support within the community for development of solar energy and a need to develop a comprehensive view on the public’s knowledge and attitudes towards utility-scale solar specifically.

 This study set out to inform industry’s understanding of:

 - public perceptions of the cost of alternative methods of energy generation